srishti-git1110/Lets-go-deep-with-PyTorch/README.md

 # Learning Pytorch
-First of all - PyTorch isn't a Framework!
-It's a library having tensors as its core data structure providing an extensive set of operations on them via the torch module.
+PyTorch is an open source DL library having tensors as its core data structure providing an extensive set of operations on them via the torch module.
 <br/>

 <br/>